BlackMagic/Guardian/README.md

 HTML tags are used for a variety of functions on a web page.
 The functions include: making text **bold** so that it stands out from surrounding text, underlining <ins>selected text</ins> for emphasis, putting text *in italics* when quoting a source, and providing external links to an article that you want your comment to reference for additional or supporting information.

-Some of this functionality is already available in Guardian-provided functions, but generally the Guardian functions result in lack of control and inferior representation of the intended end-result.
+Some of this functionality is already available in Guardian-provided functions, but generally the Guardian functions result in lack of control and inferior presentation of the intended end-result.
 This is particularly true when inserting external links into Guardian comments.

 ### Let us begin...